 When protection from the sun is needed, use roll-up screens of wood (lath fence) or aluminum, vinyl, plastic shading, or paint-on-materials.
 Roll-up screens are available with pulleys and rot-resistant nylon ropes.
 These screens are attractive and can be easily adjusted from outside as weather and sunlight vary.

-Vinyl plastic shading is made of a flexible film that reduces light from 55 to 65 percent.
+Vinyl plastic shading is made of a flexible film that reduces light from 55% to 65%.
 The material comes in rolls and installs easily against the glass inside your greenhouse.
 To apply, just wash the glass with a wet sponge and then smooth the plastic onto the wet glass.
 When smoothed into position, it adheres to the glass.
 It can be pulled off and used again.
 Shading compound can be applied on the outside of greenhouses to lower temperature and light intensities.
 These compounds usually come in choices of white or green.
 A shading compound that mixes with water is easy to use and readily available from greenhouse supply firms.
 Some people use a readily available latex paint from the local paint store, mixed 1 part latex paint to 20 parts water.
 However, it is much better and safer to buy a commercially prepared greenhouse shading compound.

 Other Greenhouse Necessities